mpv-player/mpv/DOCS/man/options.rst

     using ``mp.add_key_binding`` (but not ``mp.add_forced_key_binding``).
     This might change in the future to exclude ``mp.add_key_binding``.

+``--no-input-builtin-bindings``
+    Disable loading of built-in key bindings during start-up.
+This option is applied only during (lib)mpv initialization, and if used then it will not be not possible to enable them later.
+May be useful to libmpv clients.

 ``--input-cmdlist``
     Prints all commands that can be bound to keys.